 Why “ambitious”?
-Our goal is to explain all possible options of Google Analytics data export, from manual clicks and downloads to the use of Google Analytics API.
+Our goal is to explain all possible options of Google Analytics data export, from manual clicks and downloads to the automated data flow.
 You’ll be able to choose the option that suits your purpose the most.

-Add-on to export data from Google Analytics to Google Sheets
+The best way to export data from Google Analytics 4

 Can Google Analytics export all data?

 Users who need to export their historical data from Google Analytics may wish there was a magic “Export All” button, but there is no such option.
 So, you have three ways:

 - Manually export reports – this may take a few hours or more depending on the volume of your historical data in Google Analytics.

 - Export aggregated reports to Google Sheets using the add-on.

 - Export aggregated reports via the Google Analytics API – coding skills are required here.